-Too much of traveling – if there is ever such a thing – over decades seems to have taken a toll on my memory.
-When I traveled in the late nineties and early naughts, it was a time when we didn’t have digital cameras as easily available as now.
-Mobile phones were just becoming affordable for the common man/woman/kid and travelling was done without the number of gadgets we have nowadays.
-Not to mention, no Facebook, Instagram, or Twitter to instantly update progress of these journeys.
-While being “disconnected” had a charm of its own, because I never made notes or kept a diary – something that I do now – I realized that I have forgotten a lot about the places and people from these trips.
+Too much of travelling – if there is ever such a thing – over decades seems to have taken a toll on my memory.
+When I travelled in the late nineties and early naughts, it was a time when we didn’t have digital cameras as readily available as now.
+Mobile phones were just becoming affordable for the ordinary man/woman/kid, and travelling was done without the number of gadgets we have nowadays.
+Not to mention, no Facebook, Instagram, or Twitter to instantly update the progress of these journeys.
+While being “disconnected” had a charm of its own, because I never made notes or kept a diary – something that I do now – I realised that I have forgotten a lot about the places and people from these trips.
 Here I am trying to remember a little of the forgotten past…

-I remember our little apartment in Fuengirola that we rented; cozy, with a pool that we never used considering the beach was a stone’s throw away, and views of the Mediterranean in the short-distance blocked in patches by apartment complexes.
+I remember our little apartment in Fuengirola that we rented; cosy, with a pool that we never used considering the beach, was a stone’s throw away, and views of the Mediterranean in the short-distance blocked in patches by apartment complexes.

 I remember the anxiety that initially took over me, as this was the first time I was driving in a foreign country and that too on the “other” side.

-I remember crossing the tarmac in order to enter Gibraltar right after a plane had landed… How cool is that!
+I remember crossing the tarmac to enter Gibraltar right after a plane had landed… How cool is that!